alpacahq/quantopian-fundamentals-examples/README.md

 # quantopian-fundamentals-examples
-Implementations of algorithms from https://blog.quantopian.com/fundamentals-contest-winners/ using Alpaca's API.
+Implementations of algorithms from https://blog.quantopian.com/fundamentals-contest-winners/ using Alpaca's pylivetrader.